The Dresden Files characters: The Leanansidhe

 The Leanansidhe, or Lea, is Dresden's faerie godmother.
 He was under her debt before she sold his debt to Queen Mab.
 She often aids Harry and keeps him alive in exchange for future favors.
 She was a captive of Queen Mab who was sentenced to spend an undefined amount of time at the heart of Arctis Tor frozen as a statue within the Fountain of Winter until she has been "humbled", having returned to the court with too much power and trying to overthrow Mab.
 At the time it seemed that she is possessed by something, as her character rapidly changes during her conversation with Harry.
-After being cleansed she doesn't seem to have the same murderous grudge that most Winter Fae have for Harry after he introduced Summer fire to the Winter wellspring, but in Cold Days she was infected with "Nemesis" through the Red Court's gift of an athame and in turn infected Maeve.
+After being cleansed she doesn't seem to have the same murderous grudge that most Winter Fae have for Harry after he introduced Summer fire to the Winter wellspring, but in Grave Peril she was infected with "Nemesis" through the Red Court's gift of an athame and in turn infected Maeve.

 Although warped by human standards, she seems truly to care about Harry, even if her thoughts on "caring" for him happened to concern Harry spending time as one of her hounds (her reasoning being that, as a hound, Harry would be safe and happy in her care).
 She has also made references to a deal made between her and Harry's mother which may be the reason she looks out for Harry.
 Her personal realm in the Nevernever corresponds with Harry's apartment on Earth, as a protective measure to prevent any attack on her godson by that route.

 In Changes, Lea returns having been apparently "cured" by Mab of her "affliction".
 It is revealed that Lea is the second most powerful member of the Winter Court, second only to Mab herself.
 After Harry becomes the Winter Knight, Lea is assigned to assist Harry in his efforts to save his daughter, with Mab informing her casually that she may "indulge" herself when Lea asked to what extent she was permitted to help.
 Lea provides enchanted weapons and armor for Harry and his companions.
 Lea also begins to show a more respectful attitude towards Harry, possibly as a result of him now wielding Mab's authority as her champion.
 Lea also shows some interest in Molly during and after the final battle in Changes.
 She continues to pay close attention to Molly after Harry's death, subjecting her to a painful form of tutelage as part of her obligation, through Mab, to the apprentice of the Winter Knight.
 The tutelage is painful not because of a sadistic urge, but to teach Molly in a manner that is both lasting, faster, and more informative than Harry's slower, gentler methods.
 After seeing the results as a ghost he realizes that he's been "babying" Molly in her training resulting in her being less prepared, less capable and less knowledgeable without him.

 The historical inspiration for the Leanansidhe is a particular type of faerie who is the inspiration for mortal artists and performers.